dyutng/MusicArtistCollaborationNetwork-SI507/README.md

 - **`main.py`** — the CLI shell that ties it together into the four interaction modes.

 Keeping the graph logic, the API client, and the construction pipeline in separate files meant I could unit-test `MusicGraph` completely in isolation — the test suite never makes a network call.

-## The Pivot: When the Plan Meets the API

-The original proposal called for Spotify as the primary data source, with Last.fm as an enrichment layer for listener counts and community tags.
-That's not what shipped.

-Spotify's Client Credentials flow doesn't actually expose a workable "related artists" or track-collaboration endpoint for this kind of open-ended graph building — the access needed for that lives behind partner-only permissions I didn't have.
-Rather than force a data source that couldn't deliver the edges the project depended on, I rebuilt around Last.fm as the sole source: it's unauthenticated, has no rate-limit wall for this scale of use, and its `artist.getsimilar` endpoint gives exactly the relationship data the graph needed — plus community tags that turned out to be a *better* genre signal than a fixed taxonomy would have been, since they capture how listeners actually describe an artist rather than a single official genre label.

-This is the part of the project I'm proudest of, honestly — not the code, but the decision to notice a broken assumption early (during the checkpoint week) and re-architect around it instead of shipping something that technically matched the proposal but didn't actually work.

 ## Engineering Decisions Worth Calling Out